 Executive Summary

-To the seeker of truth who feels the weight of the ancient debts: The Gospel is not a Western rejection of your heritage, but the fulfillment of its deepest longings.
-This letter explores how Jesus Christ answers the Rna-Traya—the debts to the gods, the ancestors, and the sages—not by demanding more from you, but by paying it all Himself.
+To the seeker who feels the weight of the ancient debts: the Gospel is not a Western rejection of your heritage, but the claim that the debts the tradition itself says must be paid before liberation have been settled—once, in history, outside of you—with a receipt.
+This letter traces how Jesus answers the Rna-Traya along the tradition’s own discharge map: sacrifice, sonship, and the Word.

 Dear friend,

 You know the weight of the rna-traya.
-Maybe you have felt it.
+The Taittiriya Samhita names it at birth: “A Brahmin, at his very birth, is born bearing three debts”—to the gods by sacrifice (yajna), to the ancestors by offspring (praja), to the sages by study (svadhyaya / studentship) (TS 6.3.10.5).
+Maybe you have felt that weight.
 Maybe you have not.
 But you know devout Hindus who carry it every day.

 You already know Gita 18.66 by heart: